 I’d forgotten what whirlwinds kittens are.
 We’ve had Perkins in the bathtub, Perkins in the sink, Perkins in the washing machine (that was a close call), Perkins tinkling the ivories on the piano… all often within the same half hour.
-And then Perkins just conks out suddenly and sleeps exactly where she’s landed for hours on end.

 Here’s the prologue from my new book, a scary YA Paranormal Romance – Groundhog Day… but on a dark street… with a murderer.

 Currently seeking publisher.
 Contact High Spot Literary for details

 She sits beside me on the sofa, close but not quite touching.
 Her hand rests, clenched, on her knee, inches from my own.
 I daren’t reach for it because I know she’ll flinch.
 The lights from the TV illuminate her face and flash like fireworks in the darkness of her eyes, reminding me of another place, different lights.
 I lean back so I can watch her without her knowing.